MhdFeras/cordova-plugin-image-recognition/README.md

 # cordova-plugin-image-recognition

-A fast, energy efficient, image recognition plugin for Cordova apps, for now it's only available for __Android__.
+image recognition plugin for Cordova apps, for now it's only available for __Android__.

 it used the amazing __EasyAR 2.1.0__ free services to recognise specified images